sustainable-computing/PrivDiffuser/README.md

 To reproduce the results on the Wifi-HAR dataset using pre-trained models, as presented in Table 3 and Figure 6, set `self.dataset='motion'` and `self.private='gender'` in the `Args` class, then re-run the notebook.

 Note: the sampling process can be interrupted if at least one batch of obfuscated data is generated.
 Running the remaining code after the interruption will report the data obfuscation performance on this generated portion of the test set.

+### Reproduce Results for Diffusion baseline and Diffusion with Negation baseline
+- Diffusion baseline: set `w2=0` and re-run the sampling to disable negative conditioning.
+- Diffusion with Negation baseline: set `w3=0` (w2 should be consistent as used in PrivDiffuser), change `train_priv = False` to `train_priv = True`, re-run this cell to train the auxiliary privacy model, and then re-run the remaining cells for sampling.
+This disables MI-based regularization while still using the negative conditioning.

 ## Dependencies
 | Package           | Version       |